mrjeanjoseph/mrjeanjoseph/README.md

 ### 🔭 I’m working on these projects
 - Projects for friends and family.
 - Growing [CRUD sites](https://www.crudallday.com) to 100k/month visitors.
-- Opeen to collaborating on open-source projects
+- Open to collaborating on open-source projects

 ### 🌱 I’m learning